MileHacker Logo

 Departure Information

 No particular exit fees or taxes are typically levied directly on travelers departing from The Miniature continent Airport.
-These charges are typically part of the airfare price upon...ing purchase your ticket.
+These charges are usually included in the airfare price upon...ing purchase your ticket.

 Departure Procedures & Timing

-• Airport Check-in: Get THERE two-3 hours before scheduled departure for international flights.
+• Airport Check-in: Arrive 2-3 hours before scheduled departure for international flights.
 1.5-2 hours for domestic/inter-island.

 • Security: Pass through standard airport security checks.
-Get ready to remove electronics and liquids from bags.
+Get ready to get rid of electronics and liquids from bags.

 • VAT Refund: If a non-EU resident and buys are eligible for a VAT refund, allow extra time to process paperwork.
 Look for "Tax Free" or "VAT Refund" signs.